-Each year, Faune Québec (government of Québec) makes available to the public a summary of the regulations governing hunting.
+Regulations.
+It includes a summary of the rules governing these activities.
 It is important that each hunter obtain a copy of this summary from a licence distributor or a regional office of the Ministère and familiarize himself with its content, for this document contains the basic laws and regulations that must be complied with when hunting in Québec.
 As for the hunting of waterfowl, it will be in the hunter's interest to obtain the pamphlet outlining the regulation governing this hunting activity from the Canadian Wildlife Service.